MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Technical Appendices and Supplementary Material

 \subsection{Roles of Agents in Reported Issues}

-For each reported issue, an agent may be involved in some capacity.
-If the agent was used in determining a security issue as valid, it is tagged as Determinator (D).
-If it localizes the issue in addition to determination of the issue, it is tagged as (D,L).
+An agent may be involved in some capacity for each reported issue.
+The roles played by agents for each reported issue are shown in~\autoref{tbl:roles-agents}.
+If the agent was used to determine and localize a security issue, it is tagged as (D,L).
 If it is used in the flow of identifying the bug but was not the final determinator, it is tagged as Helper (H).
+If it is used in the flow of identifying a warning, it is tagged as a Warner (W).
 If it is used in the flow of incorrectly identifying a security issue, it is tagged as False identifier (F).
-If an agent is not used at all, it is not tagged (-).
-The roles played by agents for each reported issue are shown in~\autoref{tbl:roles-agents}.
+If an agent is not used at all, it is not tagged (-). \rowcolors{2}{rowgray}{white}